Applications for the 2024 class of Fellows are now open through February 29th! Submit your application using the linked Google Form on this page.

 The goal of the AAF is to help raise awareness and preserve African American history and historic sites in Virginia through:

 - Identifying, supporting and providing opportunities for undergraduate and graduate students, emerging professionals in preservation-related fields, African American scholars, creatives and experts in historic, social justice and preservation disciplines

 - Amplifying and preserving the full Virginia Story through our Voices Remembered Initiative

 - Providing greater diversity in the field of preservation with more significant consideration to the African American communities in Virginia

 - Providing participants with a pathway to careers in historic preservation related fields.

-We intend to meet this goal by providing paid fellowships each year with the fundamentals, experience and mentorship necessary to prepare preservationists of color for careers, professional opportunities, research and the sheer love of communities specific and unique to you.
+Through paid fellowships each year, we will provide the fundamentals, experience and mentorship necessary to prepare preservationists for careers, professional opportunities, research and the sheer love of communities unique to you.

 If you have questions about becoming a fellow, contact Dr. Lisa Winn Bryan at firstname.lastname@example.org and 804-648-1889 ext.
 316.